Report Reveals Widespread Sexual Abuse By Over 300 Priests In Pennsylvania

 A priest in the Diocese of Erie admitted to assaulting at least a dozen boys, yet was later thanked by the bishop for "all that you have done for God's people."

 The grand jury said it reviewed a half-million pages of internal church documents and "secret archives" that were readily available to bishops.
-It found credible allegations by more than 1,000 victims, adding, "We believe that the real number ... is in the thousands."
+It found credible allegations by more than 1,000 victims, but it added, "We believe that the real number ... is in the thousands."

 The findings revealed a pattern of abuse that occurred in hundreds of parishes in 54 of Pennsylvania's 67 counties going back at least 80 years.
 It detailed how fellow clergy members conducted shoddy investigations into sexual abuse allegations and how bishops often sided with abusive priests.

-"The pattern was abuse, deny and cover up," said Attorney General Josh Shapiro at a press conference in Harrisburg on Tuesday, who described a "systematic cover-up" and a "failure of law enforcement."
+"The pattern was abuse, deny and cover up," said state Attorney General Josh Shapiro at a press conference in Harrisburg on Tuesday.
+He described a "systematic cover-up" and a "failure of law enforcement."

+The at-times-scathing report described a pattern of abuse that has never been seen "on this scale."

+"Despite some institutional reform, individual leaders of the church have largely escaped public accountability.
+Priests were raping little boys and girls, and the men of God who were responsible for them not only did nothing; they hid it all.
+For decades.
+Monsignors, auxiliary bishops, bishops, archbishops, cardinals have mostly been protected; many, including some named in this report, have been promoted.
+Until that changes, we think it is too early to close the book on the Catholic Church sex scandal."

 The report counted 41 "predator priests" in the Diocese of Erie, 37 in Allentown, 20 in Greensburg, 45 in Harrisburg, 99 in Pittsburgh, and 59 in Scranton.